Islandora-Collaboration-Group/ISLE/docs/install/install-local-new.md

 * Commit these files to your Local environment with an appropriate message to preserve these changes:
     * `git commit -m "Setting up Drupal site"`

-* Add the git "remote" (this is your git repository hosting service to where you'll push changes, such as Bitbucket, Github or Gitlab):
+* Add the git "remote" (this is your git repository hosting service to where you'll push changes, such as Bitbucket, GitHub or Gitlab):
     * **Example:** `git remote add origin https://yourgitproviderhere.com/yourinstitutionhere/yourprojectnamehere-islandora.git`

 * Push the changes to the remote git repository on the "master" branch